 - Secure your ladder to the roof or make sure someone is holding it for you.

-- Before you get on the roof, or start wiring anything together, make sure you have read and understood all instructions and diagrams.
+- Before you start, make sure you have read and understood all instructions and diagrams, especially wiring.
 Please reach out to us if you need any clarification.

 Once you begin the installation: